 Did you know?
 The human body will be filled with 100 trillion bacterial cells in managed populations throughout your entire life!
 If these population groups become unregulated in the body, disease or illness may occur (especially in the gut, where a lot of these bacteria are present).
 The relationship between the human and these organisms in one of the foundations of disease.
 Achieving the right balance is crucial to our health, which is why many people take probiotics to help to maintain this harmony.

 Probiotics are made from live bacteria and yeasts that are great for your gut.
 Here’s what you should look for when choosing one of these supplements.

 Probiotics are stronger as a team rather than as individual players.
 This is why it’s important to find a probiotic supplement that has at least 7 strains of bacteria in it.
-These strains will work together to provide your body with a lot of amazing benefits, which can include improved immune function and digestive health.
-On top of this, having 7 types of good bacteria in your supplement can help your gut fight the take-over of disease.
-When the good bacteria are existing in the right quantities and working synergistically with the body that is when you’ll feel some amazing short and long-term health benefits.
+These strains will work together to provide your body with a lot of amazing benefits, including improved immune function and digestive health.

 Different probiotics have different benefits, so finding the best one for your particular needs is super important.
 While most probiotics will have some sort of good effect on your health, knowing which strains are best for your particular issues can maximise their effect on your body.

 While most supplements have the benefits listed on the box or bottle, this is not always representative of the exact effect, so make sure to consult your health professional.